 Ethics in Behavioral Health Documentation: Reasons, Risks, and Rewards

-To often behavioral health providers are not provided with sufficient training in documentation.
-This intermediate level course will help novice and seasoned practitioners approach documentation in a way that is guided not solely by what is mandated, but by what is mutually beneficial to the practitioner, the agency, the funding source, and most of all, the clients.
-Using case examples and referencing the NASW, APA, NBCC, AAMFT, and ACA codes of ethics the course provides strategies for adhering to guidelines and avoiding risks related to documentation.
-Further, the course discusses digital documentation in private practice, agency, and hospital settings.
+This basic-level course will help practitioners approach documentation in a way that is guided not solely by what is mandated, but by what is mutually beneficial to all stakeholders in the documentation process: The practitioner, the agency, the funding source, and - most of all - the clients.

 - Explain the rationale for high-quality documentation.